-The Town and various responsible boards and commissions should ensure if there are any new developments that they are taking into account potential and known hazards and ensure mitigation of the hazards occurs when needed.
-Webster utilizes various methods to ensure new development conforms with current Massachusetts General Laws and the Town's Bylaws.
-The Webster Planning Board, Conservation Commission, Zoning Board of Appeals and the Board of Selectmen are all tasked with monitoring development in different capacities and mitigating hazards are considered when appropriate.
-Future developments are limited in hazard prone areas through Webster's Zoning Bylaws, the Wetlands Policy and the Subdivision Control Bylaws.
-Webster's
+The Town and various responsible boards and commissions should ensure these and other developments are taking into account potential and known hazards and ensure mitigation of the hazards occurs when needed.
+Dudley utilizes various methods to ensure new development conforms with current Massachusetts General Laws and the Town's Bylaws.
+The Planning Board, Conservation Commission and Zoning Board of Appeals (ZBA) all take into account water resource preservation, open space and in the case of the ZBA, to hear and decide appeals from decisions of the Code Enforcement Officer, and protect the Town's Aquifer.

-Open Space Plan will be updated soon, awareness of hazard prone areas should help guide the development of said plan.
 These reviews include specific evaluation criteria that are relevant to natural hazards - including requirements for preventing and mitigating flooding and stormwater impacts.
 Town Bylaws are amended and updated on an as needed basis to adapt to the needs and shifting forces that affect the town.